ulule/developers.ulule.com/content/reference/user.md

 | `message` | string | Body of the first message in the thread                                 |
 | `subject` | string | Subject of the thread -- required, must be between 3 and 255 characters |

-## Staff stuff

-The following endpoints are only accessible to staff users.

 ## Ban user

 Ban the user with the given id.
+This endpoint is only accessible to staff.

 {{% http method="post" %}}/v1/users/:id/ban{{% /http %}}